tidb-incubator/vldbss-2021/lab0/README.md

 Map-Reduce is a well-known distributed computation framework, you may find other videos and blogs online.

 For Golang learning, we recommend [Online Go tutorial](https://tour.golang.org/).
 If you are new to this language, it would be a good idea to finish the tutorial course before starting this lab.
+In this lab, there are some important skills:

+- The usage of go routine, channel and WaitGroup
+- Interface
+- Read/write file

 In MIT 6.824's guidance, there are some further advices like debugging in such complex systems.
 Check it out as your interest.